A restriction isomorphism for zero-cycles with coefficients in Milnor K-theory: A finiteness theorem

-\begin{remark} That $CH^{d+1}(X,1)$ is torsion is a special case of Parshin's conjecture saying that $K_i(X)\otimes \Q=0$ for a smooth projective scheme over a finite field if $i>0$.
-Proposition \ref{propositionfinitenesstorsionfinitefield} says more: $CH^{d+1}(X,1)$ is not just torsion but finite. \end{remark}
+\begin{remark} That $\CH^{d+1}(X,1)$ is torsion is a special case of Parshin's conjecture saying that $K_i(X)\otimes \Q=0$ for a smooth projective scheme over a finite field if $i>0$.
+Proposition \ref{propositionfinitenesstorsionfinitefield} says more: $\CH^{d+1}(X,1)$ is not just torsion but finite.
+This proves a special case of Bass's finiteness conjecture saying that $\CH^r(X,q)$ should be finitely generated for all $r,q\in \N$ if $X$ is of finite type over $\Z$ or a finite field. \end{remark}

+We finish with the following conjecture: \begin{conj} Let $X$ be proper and of finite type over $\Z$.
+Then the group